 Emily is Marketing and Business Development Manager for Wynyard-based Communicate Technology plc, IT, Cyber Security and Telecoms business, while she is also director of Tees Valley Business Club, a not-for-profit organisation.

-Born in Middlesbrough, Emily has studied and worked in Teesside her entire and describes herself as passionate about the communities, people and businesses across the area.
+Born in Middlesbrough, Emily has studied and worked in Teesside her entire life and describes herself as passionate about the communities, people and businesses across the area.

 She says she is also always willing to give time and do “crazy things” to support charity.